lumol-org/lumol/doc/src/input/intro.md

 - The [input](input/intro.html#Input%20metadata) section contains metadata about the input itself (i.e. a version number).
-- The [systems](input/systems.html) section contains information about the intial configuration, the interactions between atoms and the simulation cell.
+- The [systems](input/systems.html) section contains information about the initial configuration, the interactions between atoms and the simulation cell.
 - The [simulations](input/simulations.html) section defines how your system will propagate.
 You can generally choose between molecular dynamics (MD) or Monte- Carlo (MC).